marcusyoung/otpr/README.md

 #> Router http://localhost:8080/otp/routers/default exists
 ```

+#### Handling Time Zones

+If the time zone of an OTP graph *differs* from the time zone of the
+local system running **otpr** then by default returned trip start and
+end times will be expressed in the local system’s time zone and not the
+time zone of the graph.
+This is because the OTP API returns EPOCH values
+and the conversion to date and time format occurs on the local system.
+A
+‘timeZone’ column is included in returned dataframes that contain start
+and end times to make this explicit.
+If you wish to have start and end
+times expressed in the time zone of the graph, the ‘tz’ argument can be
+specified when calling the `otp_connect()` function.
+This must be a
+valid time zone (checked against the vector returned by `OlsonNames()`);
+for example: “Europe/Berlin”.

 ## Querying the OTP API

 ### Function behaviour

-The functions that query the OTP API return a list of two elements.
-The
+The functions that query the OTP API generally return a list of two
-first element is an errorId - with the value “OK” or the error code
+elements.
+The first element is an errorId - with the value “OK” or the
-returned by OTP.
-If errorId is “OK”, the second element will contain the
+error code returned by OTP.
+If errorId is “OK”, the second element will
-query response; otherwise it will contain the OTP error message.
+contain the query response; otherwise it will contain the OTP error
+message.

 ### Distance between two points